kuerbis/Term-Choose-p6/README.md

 1 - return the indices of the chosen elements instead of the chosen elements.

 This option has no meaning for `pause`.

+### info

+Expects as its value a string.
+The string is printed above the prompt string.

 ### keep